akis19/akis19/README.md

 ## What I am doing right now

 1. Designing 2 PCBs that will make SD modding Wii minis easier
-2. Coding 2 Discord bots in Javascript and Python to help users hack their Wii with all the up to date info at their disposal.
+2. Coding 2 Discord bots in JavaScript and Python to help users hack their Wii with all the up to date info at their disposal.

 ## Where to contact me

 Discord is my preffered way of contacting me. akisblack#2545

-### That's it.

- :)